AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/magnifier.md

 *  `outside`
 *  `inside`

-## Enable Magnifier and configure options in `view.xml`
+## Enable and configure

 `view.xml` is a theme configuration file that enables the Magnifier widget.
 The file is conventionally located in the `<theme_dir>/etc/` directory.

 The enabling option is: